 Behavioral interventions are provided for kids in the classroom, in group activities, and at the Child Development Center.
 MFLC staff can also train teachers or staff by modeling behavioral management techniques.

 The MFLC staff builds relationships with staff in the Exceptional Family Member and School Liaison Office, so that those professional personnel feel confident referring families to the MFLC office for help.

 How can a Parent Center Staff use this resource?

-1. Suggest the family contact the MFLC program through their child’s school, an installation’s School Liaison Office (SLO), Child Development Center, Youth and Teen Center, or Military Family Support Office.
-The MFLC program is clearly a valuable resource for families, especially since children who have a parent in the National Guard or a Reserve unit can also access their services.
+- Suggest the family contacts MFLC program through their child’s school, an installation’s School Liaison Office (SLO), Child Development Center, Youth and Teen Center, or Military Family Support Office.
+The MFLC program is clearly, a valuable resource for families, especially since children who have a parent in the National Guard or a Reserve unit can also access their services.

 - MFLC contacts are often listed on an installation’s website-or use our Interactive Maps or contact the Branch for specific installation information.